krank-art/portfolio/pages/blog/hosting-naughty-images.md

 Art posts have a path, title, description, and a lot of meta data (image creation date, dimensions, palette, tags).
 I cannot display them in plain text, because a viewer could deduce a lot of information about the content.
 We will encrypt the metadata too  and restore them if the correct password is provided.

+## Version control

+It would be awkward to spend so much energy on encryption, but then visitors can just go to my Github and read all the information in plaintext.
+We will also need to be sneaky on how to **1) preserve data history**, **2) be private**, and **3) integrate well in current git repository**.

+To generate all the encrypted naughty images, we need three things:

+1) NSFW images.
+2) Post data (compare to `/data/media.json` for SFW artworks)
+3) Sets and their passwords.

+We will store these in a local git submodule, create bundles with and store them on a separate drive only I (the author) have access to.
+I can then sync up the repository if necessary.
+It needs the following commands to work:

+* `git bundle create portfolio.bundle --all` -- Bundles up the repository
+* `git clone portfolio.bundle portfolio` -- Clones repository from bundle
+* `git fetch portfolio.bundle` -- Fetches changes from bundle without applying them yet

 ## Failed approach: Steganography